Simplicial Approximation of Deforming 3D Spaces for Visualizing Fusion Plasma Simulation Data: Methodology

-With the given lower and upper meshes and temporal connectivity, the first step is partitioning the spacetime into nonoverlapping 2.5D independent partitions.
-We aim to decompose the domain into much smaller partitions so that we do not need to triangulate the entire spacetime with our decision-tree algorithm.
+With the given lower and upper meshes and node connectivities between them, the first step is partitioning the space into nonoverlapping 2.5D independent partitions.
+We aim to decompose the domain into much smaller partitions so that we do not need to triangulate the entire space with our decision-tree algorithm.